What is Acupuncture?

-We are now accepting insurance!
+We accept insurance and if you have coverage, will bill it for you!
 More and more policies are including acupuncture coverage and we would be happy to verify your benefits for you.
 We ask that you give us your insurance information at least 48 hours prior to your appointment.
-We are in Network with Optum (which includes United Healthcare), Aetna, some Cigna plans, as well as American Specialty Health.
+We are in Network with Optum (which includes United Healthcare), Aetna, TriWest, as well as American Specialty Health.
 At this time Blue Cross Blue Shield can only be billed out of network.

 Will I see results in one treatment?

 Acupuncture creates subtle changes in the body and everyone responds differently.
-Some people will notice immediate improvement, while others will need to receive a few treatments before noticeable changes are made.
+Most people will notice immediate improvement, however, many people need to receive a few treatments before lasting changes are made.
 Often times, the more chronic the condition, the more treatments you may need for significant, long-term results.
-For many conditions you can expect to need frequent treatments (1-3 a week) for a few weeks that will then be spread out as improvement is made.
+For many conditions you can expect to need frequent treatments (1-2 a week) for a few weeks that will then be spread out as improvement is made.
 For further explanation please read my blog post: http://invigorateacupuncture.com/how-many-acupuncture-treatments-will-i-need/

 What conditions does Acupuncture Treat?

 Acupuncture encourages the body’s own ability to heal, so it can assist in the treatment of most conditions.
 Acupuncture can benefit neurological, psychological, hormonal, respiratory, cardiovascular, musculoskeletal, digestive, and reproductive conditions.

 The World Health Organization has stated the following conditions have been treated effectively by acupuncture with evidence from clinical trials: